kurt-krueckeberg/dactyl_manuform_5x6_2/README.md

 # viaqmk\_firmware\_files

-## Description of Keyboard Problem
+## Description of CustomErgoBoards `Dactyl/Manuform 5x6 2` Keyboard Problem

 Four (of the five) left-hand side thumb keys do not work correctly.
 Their key mappings are wrong.
+Tehy differ from those displayed by the Via Configurator.

 The actual key mappings do not match those shown by the Via application's Configurator.

 Via CONFIGURE shows these mappings for the cluster of the four thumb keys that are `Home`, `End`, `Bksp` and \` (the backtick whose uppercase is the tilde character):